simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

 nmap box_ip_goes_here
 ```

 ## Task 7.
 Check the business required services for admin panels and default passwords.
-Check service version and update.
+Check the service version and update.

 Now that we have a list of services, we can google them.